How to cook octopus.

 Prepare the octopus

-To clean him cut around the eyes and open up the head and turn it inside out make sure you remove all the content then cut out the beak and mouth parts and wash under clean running water. (you can ask your fish monger to do this for you when you buy it). you video
+To clean him, cut around the eyes and open up the head and turn it inside out make sure you remove all the content then cut out the beak and mouth parts and wash under clean running water. (you can ask your fish monger to do this for you when you buy it).

-She say’s to get the best results freeze him (the octopus) for a day or two and then thaw, before you start to cook him.This helps the octopus tenderise.
+She say’s to get the best results freeze him (the octopus) for a day or two and then thaw be for you start to cook him.This helps the octopus tenderise.

-Fill the pan with water and bring to the boil.
+Fill it with water and bring to the boil.
 You can add a few coarsely copped onions and some bay leaf into the water.
-Then take the octopus by the head and plunge the tentacles in the water count to five slowly and take him out, put on the side and wait for the water to come back to the boil, put him back in repeat this twice more (three times in total) this curls the tentacles and helps to make him even more tender.
+Then take the octopus by the head and plunge the tentacles in the water, count to five slowly and take him out put on the side and wait for the water to come back to the boil.
+Put him back in repeat this twice more (three times in total).
+This curls the tentacles and helps to make him even more tender.

-It sounds like a lot of work, but really it isn’t.
+It sounds like a lot of work but really isn’t.
 You have plenty of time to prepare you other dishes while your beautiful pulpo is cooking.